Alex Perry: Career

 In 1992, Perry launched his brand from a studio in suburban Kensington, creating gowns, corsets and sheaths.
 Perry's gowns were quickly acclaimed.
 Vogue Australia was the first to feature his sheaths and jeweled corsets in their main fashion shoot.
 This was Alex's first editorial shoot, and the gowns photographed became his signature style afterwards.
 Since that time, Alex Perry gowns have been featured repeatedly on the covers of Vogue, Harpers Bazaar, Marie Claire, InStyle Australia, Madison, and Grazia Australia.

 Perry relocated his studio in 1994 to Double Bay, Sydney, where he built up his clientele to include high-profile celebrities, social identities and personalities.
 He was a designer at the inaugural Mercedes Australian Fashion Week held in May 1995, and has shown collections each year.
-Perry's runway shows have featured models such as Linda Evangelista, Alessandra Ambrosio, Megan Gale, Miranda Kerr, Alyssa Sutherland, Nicole Trunfio, and Lily Cole.
+Perry's runway shows have featured models such as Charlotte Dawson, Linda Evangelista, Alessandra Ambrosio, Megan Gale, Miranda Kerr, Alyssa Sutherland, Nicole Trunfio, and Lily Cole.

 In May 2002, Perry opened his Sydney boutique at The Strand Arcade.
 The Alex Perry "ready-to-wear" collection represented a new generation of evening wear which launched globally in 2013.
 Perry is known for his gowns, which have appeared on the red carpet.
 Perry's statement dresses, often with intricate details, have led to an ever-increasing local and international client list.

 International models Elle Macpherson, Linda Evangelista, and Claudia Schiffer have donned his designer ball gowns and red carpet evening wear.